U.S aid freeze risks handing influence to China in Beijing's backyard

 "The overall shift will be toward China and away from the U.S. as the U.S. squanders its soft power," he said, adding that the combination of Beijing providing more assistance and Washington retreating from funding civil society programs "crushes democratic potential in virtually every country in the region."

+A spokesperson for China's Ministry of Foreign Affairs said in response to Reuters' questions that it offered aid "without political conditions" and in alignment with the needs of its partners.
+Chinese cooperation with other developing countries would remain steadfast "regardless of changes in the international landscape," the official said.

-China has not publicly commented about the U.S. suspending development assistance and its Ministry of Foreign Affairs did not respond to Reuters' questions.
-The U.S. State Department, whose top diplomat Marco Rubio is now USAID's acting administrator, also did not respond to a request for comment.
+The U.S. State Department, whose top diplomat Marco Rubio is now USAID's acting administrator, did not respond to a request for comment.

 CHINA UNLIKELY TO MATCH U.S.